Interstellar detritus is 99% protons, of which four million billion struck the Finger every second.

 So the pillow's designer (Buffalo) doped the ice with 30% soot (almost 50% by weight.)
 Soot is finely divided carbon, and conducts electricity well enough to prevent static buildup.

 Amusingly, Earth manufacturers also mix soot into automobile tires, in nearly the same proportion, but for different reasons.
-This is why your tires are black, and your car does not routinely zap you.
+This is why your tires are black, and your car does not routinely zap you with static electricity.

 With abundant carbon to provide a homeward path for prodigal electrons, the pillow could not support large static charge separations, so it was not efficiently sputtered by high-energy protons.
 Nearly all the protons' energy lodged inside the pillow, where it was eventually converted to heat.